Flowermoose/CSC317/assignments/assignment-2/SUBMISSION.md

 ## Approach / What I Did:
 I worked on the website after lectures, so I started on the basic layout and added more from there.
-I used sections to seperate the sections and articles for the different projects.
-I used an ordered list of unordered lists for skills to make it more organized, it doesnt look great but I wasnt sure where else to use an ordered list for the assignment.